KoBeWi/Metroidvania-System/README.md

 This means that you don't need to worry about keeping the data of runtime MetSys operations, the system does it for you.
 To obtain the data, use `MetSys.get_save_data()`.
 It returns a Dictionary with the aforementioned contents.
 You need to save it yourself, e.g. using `store_var()`, `var_to_str()` or by adding it to your own save system.
 Note that using JSON is not recommended, because the data contains Godot's native types and integers.

 To restore the data use `MetSys.set_save_data()`, passing the saved Dictionary.
 It will restore all discovered cells, stored objects etc. If you give empty Dictionary (default), the data will be cleared.
-Useful when starting new game.
+When starting a new game session, you should always call `MetSys.reset_state()` and `MetSys.set_save_data()`.
+The former will reset the singleton to make sure player position and other variables are properly cleared.
+The latter will initialize the save data; you should always call it if you want to use save data, as otherwise the data is `null`.

 ## Map Theme